PlantandFoodResearch/MCHap/docs/call.rst

 Background
 ----------

-The ``mchap call`` tool uses a set of known haplotypes to call genotypes across a group of samples.
+The ``mchap call`` tool uses a set of known haplotypes to call genotypes in one or more samples.

+``mchap call`` uses a Markov chain Monte-Carlo simulation (based on a Gibbs-sampler algorithm) to propose genotypes composed of known micro-haplotypes.
+This algorithm approximates the posterior genotype distribution of each individual given its ploidy, inbreeding coefficient, and observed sequence alignments.
+Unlike ``mchap assemble`` which proposes genotypes from a prior distribution containing all *possible* haplotypes, ``mchap call`` proposes genotypes from a prior distribution constrained to a set of *known* haplotypes.
+The posterior mode genotype is then reported as the called genotype within the output VCF file.
 ``mchap call`` is generally faster and more robust than ``mchap assemble`` so long as the *real* haplotypes are specified in the inputs.

-``mchap call`` cannot identify novel haplotypes that aren't specified in the input.
+The genotype calls of different samples are independent of one another with the exception that they are constrained to the same set of known haplotypes.
+Therefore, the independence of genotype calls among samples depends upon the method used to identify the set of known haplotypes.
-There are a number of situations where ``mchap call`` can be useful:
+There two main situations in which ``mchap call`` can be useful:

 - When ancestral/population haplotypes are already known with high confidence.
 - When we want to improve upon the genotypes called with ``mchap assemble``.

-The first of these is quite self explanatory.
+The first situation is mostly self explanatory.
-It's possible that we have prior knowledge of which haplotypes are most likely to occur in our samples and we have enough confidence in that hypothesis that we believ it to be a more robust approach that de novo assembly from raw data (perhaps the new samples have low read depth).
+It's possible that we have prior knowledge of which haplotypes are most likely to occur in our samples and we have enough confidence in that hypothesis that we believe it to be a more robust approach that de novo assembly from raw data (perhaps the new samples have low read depth).

-The second of the above situations is a little counter-intuitive.
+The second situation is a little less intuitive.
 How can re-calling genotypes using ``mchap call`` produce better results than just using the genotype calls from ``mchap assemble``?
 There are three main reasons: